smartcontractkit/external-initiator/README.md

   -h, --help                              help for external-initiator
-      --ic_accesskey string               The Chainlink access key, used for traffic flowing from this Service to Chainlink --ic_secret string                  The Chainlink secret, used for traffic flowing from this Service to Chainlink --keeper_block_cooldown int         Number of blocks to cool down before triggering a new run for a Keeper job (default 3)
-      --mock                              Set to true if the External Initiator should expect mock events from the blockchains
+      --ic_accesskey string               The Chainlink access key, used for traffic flowing from this Service to Chainlink --ic_secret string                  The Chainlink secret, used for traffic flowing from this Service to Chainlink --mock                              Set to true if the External Initiator should expect mock events from the blockchains
       --port int                          The port for the EI API to listen on (default 8080)
 ```